 More about Erik

 How did you get into birding?

 When I was a youngster living in Scotland, I would often watch birds in the garden or nearby woods.
 We then immigrated to South Africa and, when I was about 18, I went on my first bird outing with the Witwatersrand Bird Club, seeing about 70 species on the day.
-The defining moment, though, was when standing under some acacia trees near the camp, when a pair of stunningly beautiful Crimson-breasted Shrikes appeared and started duetting right in front of me.
+The defining moment, though, was when we were standing under some acacia trees near the camp when a pair of stunningly beautiful Crimson-breasted Shrikes appeared and started duetting right in front of me.
 Needless to say, I was totally hooked for life!